Cryptkeeper/lightorama-protocol/README.md

 ## Configuration
 I am using a `LOR1602WG3` unit at 19.2k with 16 channels.
 It has a controller ID of `0x01`.
 The baud rate for a LOR network is heavily dependant on its usage and hardware.
 Check out [LOR's documentation](http://www1.lightorama.com/network-speeds/) for selecting a baud rate.

-## Traffic
+## Network
+### Stateful Protocol
-LOR units maintain their state internally; only _changed_ channel states need to be sent.
+Only changed channel states should be sent.
 Some program implementations may choose to occasionally [resend existing state commands](https://github.com/smeighan/xLights/blob/master/xLights/outputs/LOROutput.cpp#L107) as a "sanity" measure.
-Resending state may result in visual glitches caused by resetting effect timers and increases bandwidth use.
+However, this may result in visual glitches caused by resetting effect timers and increases bandwidth use.

-## Heartbeat
+### Heartbeat Behavior
 Every 0.5s the LOR Hardware Utility sends a heartbeat payload onto the network.

 If the unit has not recently received a heartbeat payload, it will mark itself not connected and become inactive.
 The timeout value seems to be around 2 seconds.